socratica/wolfram/README.md

-# wolfram
+# Learn Mathematica and the Wolfram Language

-Notebooks, examples, data, and puzzles to help people learn Mathematica &amp; the Wolfram Language
+The Socratica course [Mathematica Essentials](https://vimeo.com/ondemand/mathematica) teaches you what you need to become proficient and productive with Mathematica.